Work at Camp Emeth

 Camp Counselor

-Specialists at Camp Emeth focus on one area of camp programming in order to enrich the camp experience for our campers as well as the camp community as a whole.
+Activity specialists at Camp Emeth focus on one area of camp programming in order to enrich the camp experience for our campers and the camp community as a whole.
 Specific schedules may vary by position.

 These specialist positions include: